ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-### Q: A dating site allows users to select $10 $ out of$ 50 $ adjectives to describe themselves.
-Two users are said to match if they share at least$ 5$  adjectives.
+### Q: A dating site allows users to select $10$ out of $50$ adjectives to describe themselves.
+Two users are said to match if they share at least $5$  adjectives.
 If Jack and Jin randomly pick adjectives, what is the probability that they match?

 <details>
 <summary><b>💡 Show Answer</b></summary>

-- **Direct Solution**: Analytical solution and mathematical formulation for `A dating site allows users to select $10 $ out of$ 50 $ adjectives to describe themselves.
-Two users are said to match if they share at least$ 5$  adjectives.
+- **Direct Solution**: Analytical solution and mathematical formulation for `A dating site allows users to select $10$ out of $50$ adjectives to describe themselves.
+Two users are said to match if they share at least $5$  adjectives.
 If Jack and Jin randomly pick adjectives, what is the probability that they match?`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>

 ---

 ### Q: Consider a person A whose sex we don’t know.
-We know that for the general human height, there are two distributions: the height of males follows $h_m=N(μ_m,σ^{2}_m)$ and the height of females follows $ h_j=N(μ_j,σ^{2}_j)$  .
+We know that for the general human height, there are two distributions: the height of males follows $h_m=N(μ_m,σ^{2}_m)$ and the height of females follows $h_j=N(μ_j,σ^{2}_j)$  .
 Derive a probability density function to describe A’s height.

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `Consider a person A whose sex we don’t know.
-We know that for the general human height, there are two distributions: the height of males follows $h_m=N(μ_m,σ^{2}_m)$ and the height of females follows $ h_j=N(μ_j,σ^{2}_j)$  .
+We know that for the general human height, there are two distributions: the height of males follows $h_m=N(μ_m,σ^{2}_m)$ and the height of females follows $h_j=N(μ_j,σ^{2}_j)$  .
 Derive a probability density function to describe A’s height.`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>

 ---

 ### Q: There are three weather apps, each the probability of being wrong $\frac{1}{3}$ of the time.
-What’s the probability that it will be foggy in San Francisco tomorrow if all the apps predict that it’s going to be foggy in San Francisco tomorrow and during this time of the year, San Francisco is foggy $ 50%$  of the time?
+What’s the probability that it will be foggy in San Francisco tomorrow if all the apps predict that it’s going to be foggy in San Francisco tomorrow and during this time of the year, San Francisco is foggy $50%$  of the time?

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `There are three weather apps, each the probability of being wrong $\frac{1}{3}$ of the time.
-What’s the probability that it will be foggy in San Francisco tomorrow if all the apps predict that it’s going to be foggy in San Francisco tomorrow and during this time of the year, San Francisco is foggy $ 50%$  of the time?`.
+What’s the probability that it will be foggy in San Francisco tomorrow if all the apps predict that it’s going to be foggy in San Francisco tomorrow and during this time of the year, San Francisco is foggy $50%$  of the time?`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>

 ---

 ### Q: Given n  samples from a uniform distribution $[0,d]$.
-How do you estimate $ d$?
+How do you estimate$ d$?
 (Also known as the German tank problem)

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `Given n  samples from a uniform distribution $[0,d]$.
-How do you estimate $ d$?
+How do you estimate$ d$?
 (Also known as the German tank problem)`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>